robertguss/go-basics-softcover-book/chapters/go-basics-5-arrays-and-slices-in-go.md

 ## Wrap Up

-In this article, we learned about how to create and work with arrays and slices in go.
+In this chapter, we learned about how to create and work with arrays and slices in go.

 ## Additional Resources